brimdata/zed/docs/formats/README.md

 Avro but with Zed's more general model to represent a sequence of arbitrarily-typed values.
-* [ZST](zst.md) is a columnar version of ZNG like Parquet or ORC but also embodies Zed's more general model for hetereogeneous and self-describing schemas.
+* [ZST](zst.md) is a columnar version of ZNG like Parquet or ORC but also embodies Zed's more general model for heterogeneous and self-describing schemas.
 * [Zed over JSON](zjson.md) defines a JSON format for encapsulating Zed data in JSON for easy decoding by JSON-based clients, e.g., the [Zealot JavaScript library](https://github.com/brimdata/zealot)